 John Laffler of Goose Island and Dave Bleitner of Two Brothers opened Off Color Brewing in March 2013.
 At the brewery’s launch party, a local pastry chef cooked up a batch of dinosaur-shaped s’mores for munching; these treats provided the inspiration for an imperial stout Off Color would later brew in collaboration with Danish brewer Amager Bryghus and venerable Windy City bottle shop West Lakeview Liquors.
 The beer — flavored with marshmallow fluff, molasses, vanilla beans, graham flour and cocoa nibs — was named Dino S’mores and has been available since 2014.
 It’s sweet and sugary, with a bouquet of blackstrap molasses, graham cracker and marshmallow fluff atop a layer of alcohol, vanilla, marshmallow and milk chocolate.

 10% ABV, 70 IBU

 Megalodon, meaning “big tooth,” is an extinct species of shark that lived approximately 23 to 3.6 million years ago, during the Early Miocene to the Pliocene.
 It was formerly thought to be a member of the family Lamnidae, and a close relative of the great white shark.
 Megalodom, protector of Atlantis, fights off unwelcome visitors from invading her lost city.
-Ninkasi Brewing leaned more toward Meg, Queen of the Doms, when they brewed this bold, yet balanced, floral and citrusy IPA with a slightly sweet, smooth finish.
+Ninkasi Brewing leaned more toward Meg, Queen of the Doms, when they brewed this bold, yet balanced, citrusy IPA with a slightly sweet, smooth finish.

 8% ABV, 84 IBU